XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 file_name = 'xero-dev.jpg' # String | Name of the attachment
 body = 'body_example' # String | Byte array of file in body of request opts = {
-  include_online: true # Boolean | Allows an attachment to be seen by the end customer within their online invoice }
+  include_online: false # Boolean | Allows an attachment to be seen by the end customer within their online invoice }

 begin